Phileosopher/toolbox/README.md

 # toolbox

-NOTE: THIS IS BEING UPDATED [ACCORDING TO MY ESSAY CONVENTION](https://stucky.tech/2024-08-02/)
+NOTE: THIS IS BEING UPDATED [ACCORDING TO MY ESSAY CONVENTION](https://stucky.tech/2024-08-02/).
+THE FOLLOWING INFORMATION ISN'T UP TO DATE.

+The new syntax is as follows:

+1. The initials are a reference to [one of my essay pages](https://stucky.tech/creations/), separated by an underscore.
+2. The lowercase reference is the URL slug: e.g., AL_memory becomes https://adequate.life/memory
+3. Additional parenthesis if the slug doesn't give enough context: e.g., AL_success-4(Productivity)

 This is not an exhaustive list.
 I recommend one of the following for that: